reginash99/Rescue-mate/README.md

 WSL, conda, Pytorch, Torchaudio, and Cuda are required.

-First it is recommended to install miniconda on Ubuntu.
+Firstly, it is recommended to install miniconda on Ubuntu.
 Then create a conda virtual environment with python version 3.11 and activate it.
-After that use these commands one by one:
+After that use these commands one by one to first install pytorch, torchaudio and cuda-toolkit:

 `conda install pytorch=2.2.2 -c conda-forge -c pytorch -c nvidia`